He didn’t really explain what he meant by that statement. So I began a study of Bonds’ swing and here’s what I discovered.

 So I think when Barry Bonds talks about swinging inside a phone booth, this is what he’s talking about.
 Obviously you can’t swing a bat in a phone booth.
 But I believe he is referring to where is body and head stay during the swing.
 His weight is not coming forward.
 His body and head stay basically at the same spot for his entire swing.

-The white box of course represents the phone booth.
 Barry's head and body never get out of that "phone booth".

 My focus in practice and during game swings, now, is on two things.
 Stay Inside The Ball, and Hit Inside The Phone Booth.